• Skip to main content

 • Eating in Season - Pears and blueberries are in season from summer to late fall, but they are two of those fruits that we can get good quality all year!
 While you would only make a Peach Crisp in late summer, Pear Blueberry Crisp is much more flexible!
 We love it around the holidays, and with all that healthy fruit, it really goes with any menu, any time of year!

-• If you Love this Crisp, try my Apple Cherry Crisp and my Mixed Berry Rhubarb Crisp when the season is right!
+• If you Love this Crisp, try my Apple Cherry Crisp and this Apple Cranberry Almond Crisp, especially around the holidays!

 Jump to: